View this document as: a single page | multiple pages.

 Sequence diagram of the steps involved in the binding ceremony used for bound authenticators managed at the RP and provided by the subscriber.

-When the RP receives an assertion associated with a bound authenticator, the subscriber proves possession of the bound authenticator directly to the RP.
+When the RP receives an assertion that is associated with a bound authenticator, the subscriber proves possession of the bound authenticator directly to the RP.
 The primary authentication at the IdP and the federated authentication at the RP are processed separately.
-While the subscriber could use the same authenticator during the primary authentication at the IdP and as the bound authenticator at the RP, there is no assumption that these will be the same.
+While the subscriber could use the same authenticator during the primary authentication at the IdP as the bound authenticator at the RP, there is no assumption that these will be the same.

-2. For a holder-of-key assertion, a reference to a given authenticator found within an assertion SHALL be trusted at the same level as all other information within the assertion, as stipulated in the trust agreement.
+2. For a holder-of-key assertion, a reference to a given authenticator that is found within an assertion SHALL be trusted at the same level as all other information within the assertion, as stipulated in the trust agreement.

 3. The RP SHALL process and validate the assertion in addition to the bound authenticator.